2018 United States House of Representatives elections in New Jersey: Declined

+Results

+Democratic primary

+This was one of 80 Republican-held House districts targeted by the Democratic Congressional Campaign Committee in 2018.

 Three Democrats were on the Democratic primary ballot.
 They included former Assistant Secretary of State for Democracy, Human Rights, and Labor Tom Malinowski; lawyer Goutam Jois; and social worker Peter Jacob.
 Green Party of New Jersey member Diane Moxley also announced her intent to run for the seat.
 Westfield teacher and attorney Lisa Mandelblatt withdrew in February 2017, as did Scotch Plains lawyer Scott Salmon.
 The Democratic County Parties in New Jersey's 7th District unanimously threw their support to Malinowski, and he received the county line for the June 5 primary in all counties.

-Democratic primary

-This is one of 80 Republican-held House districts targeted by the Democratic Congressional Campaign Committee in 2018.